shotit/shotit-worker/README.md

 - watch file system changes and upload hash to shotit-media
 - download video from shotit-media, hash, and upload to shotit-api
-- download hash from shotit-api, deduplicate, and upload to solr
+- download hash from shotit-api, deduplicate, and upload to milvus

 ### Prerequisites